-For students who have one - three semesters of college French or one - two years of high school study, but who would like to gain fluency through immersion in French-speaking cultures.
+For students who have one - two years of high school study or one - three semesters of college French, and who would like to gain fluency through immersion in French-speaking cultures.
 Students who have taken more French should take a 200 level course and apply for the fall program in France.
 Through this program, students who view global engagement as an important goal of their education will be able to take advantage of St. Lawrence's tradition of excellence in this area from the very start of their college career.

 - Based in Quebec City, Canada; Rouen, France, and Dakar, Senegal

 - Spring semester

 - Pre-requisites: 1-3 semester of college French, or 1-2 years high school French.
 Students who have completed high school French only will be required to take a language assessment to determine if their skill level meets the level required to complete the course work in France.

 The program explores three distinct Francophone cultures in Québec City, Canada; Rouen, France and Dakar, Sénégal.